 Initial inquiries should be sent to SHARP’s President (firstname.lastname@example.org).
 A subgroup of the Board of Directors will review nominations from members and may consult experts beyond the Board.

-All SHARP members are eligible to nominate a recipient for the award and are encouraged to do so.
-Please send your nomination in a letter or e-mail to the subgroup of directors below.
-Please also say why you think your nomination should receive the award by considering the following criteria:
+Any SHARP member may nominate a recipient for the award.
+Please send your nomination in an email to the President.
+Please indicate why you think your nomination deserves an award by addressing the following questions:

-- How it has helped, supported, even inspired SHARP members.
+- How has the nominee helped, supported, and inspired SHARP members?

-2004 – Bibles imprimées du XVe au XVIIIe siècle conservése à Paris, eds.
-Martine Delaveau et Denise Hillard.
-A catalogue of the early modern printed Bibles that survive in the main Parisian libraries.
+Bibles imprimées du XVe au XVIIIe siècle conservése à Paris, eds.
+Martine Delaveau and Denise Hillard.
+A catalog of the early modern printed Bibles that survive in the main Parisian libraries.